adobe/adobe-sensei-ai-functions/lesson5.md

 ---

 ## Overview
-In this exercise you will use the Adobe Sensei Image Quality function to retrieve an image aesthetic score.
+In this exercise you will use the Adobe Sensei Image Quality function to retrieve aesthetic scores for an image including an overall quality score.

 ## Steps
 1. Open the **Visual Studio Code** application on your worksation located under the **Applications** folder (or in the dock toolbar).